Judy Mosley-McAfee

-University of Hawaii
+College career

-Mosley-McAfee was a two-time All-American at UH in 1989 and 1990.
+Mosley-McAfee was a two-time All-American at the University of Hawaii in 1989 and 1990.
 She is the only player in school history to lead the Rainbow Wahine in scoring and rebounding for four consecutive seasons.
 She is the school's all-time leader in points (2,479) and rebounds (1,441), averaging 21.7 PPG and 12.6 RPG.
 She also scored 30 or more points in a game 19 times.

+Professional career

+Mosley-McAfee made her WNBA debut on June 21, 1997 in a 73–61 win over the Utah Starzz where she recorded 13 points, 7 rebounds and 1 steal.
+She went on to play 13 games for the Monarchs this season, but this was her only playing time in the WNBA.
+Mosley-McAfee was signed to the Los Angeles Sparks training camp in 1998 but was waived before the season started and she was not signed by another team afterward.

+Her final WNBA game ever was the 13th game of that 1997 season, played on July 21, 1997 in a 57–70 loss to the Phoenix Mercury.
+In her final game, Mosley-McAfee played for nearly 4 minutes and recorded no stats other than 1 foul and 2 missed field-goals.